 Sending compounds and compound libraries

-CO-ADD is a global initiative of The University of Queensland’s Institute for Molecular Bioscience (UQ IMB) and is funded by Wellcome Trust and UQ.
+CO-ADD is a global initiative of The University of Queensland’s Institute for Molecular Bioscience (UQ IMB) with initial funding from the Wellcome Trust.
 We perform high-throughput antimicrobial screening free of charge for academic research groups.

-We have spent 3 years standardising assays and workflows to be able to screen for, and then validate, new anti-microbials in 384 well format.
+We have spent the last 5 years standardising assays and workflows to be able to screen for, and then validate, new anti-microbials in 384 well format.
 We are seeking to access novel chemical diversity from academic synthetic chemists that lies outside that already screened by Pharma.
-So far we have screened over 200,000 compounds from 43 countries.
+So far we have screened over 300,000 compounds from 43 countries.

 In the primary screening we test against key ESKAPE pathogens, E. coli, K. pneumoniae, A. baumannii, P. aeruginosa, S. aureus (MRSA), as well as the fungi C. neoformans and C. albicans.
 If we get any hits here we have more specific panels that include MDR, Pan-resistant bacterial strains and clinical isolates that we can re-screen the compounds against.
 Additionally with hits we back screen for cytotoxicity, compound aggregation and human red blood cell haemolysis. > See antimicrobial screening workflow

-We only need 1 mg of dry compound or 100uL at 10 mg/mL in DMSO, and you do not need to provide a structure.
+We only need 1 mg of dry compound or 100uL at 10 mg/mL in DMSO.

 Should you have larger or smaller amounts of compounds or a compound library already prepared in a different format please contact CO-ADD for alternative format options of compound supply.